matthewtognotti/stock-checker-bot/readme.md

 # 🛒 Stock Checker Bot with Telegram Notifications

-This script automates the process of checking product stock on a website that requires login to view stock data.
-If any items are in stock, the bot sends a notification of the products in stock to the user via Telegram.
-The bot operates during specified business hours (9:00 AM to 5:30 PM Japan Time) on weekdays.
+This script automates the process of checking product stock on a website that requires login and reCAPTCHA to check if a product is in stock.
+Once a product is in stock, the bot sends a Telegram message to the user with a link and all product variants that are in stock.

 ---